After opioid addiction, your brain can recover and repair.

 3. Recognize triggers

 As we’ve learned, our brains are hardwired to respond to the people, places, and things that we associate with our addiction, triggering our desire to use.
 No matter how strong-willed or tough we think we are, our brains have other plans.
 We have to take a good, hard look at the lives we’ve built and identify the specific people, places, and things that are triggers for us.
 For the road ahead, we’re going to have to be our own trigger cops, staying vigilant and aware at all times.
-In Workit, a big part of early recovery is learning to recognize triggers, and handle the cravings that they cause.
+At Workit Health, a big part of early recovery is learning to recognize triggers, and handle the cravings that they cause.

 4. Change our responses to addictive thoughts/patterns as they arise